 3. Is turbulence always dangerous?

-4. Can societies experience turbulence?
+5. Can a community experience turbulence?

 Yes.
 Social or political turbulence refers to periods of unrest, protests, or instability within a community or nation.